SamSaffron/dv/README.md

   2) `${XDG_CONFIG_HOME}/dv/Dockerfile.local`
   3) Embedded default (materialized to `${XDG_CONFIG_HOME}/dv/Dockerfile`)
   The command prints which Dockerfile path it used.
-- BuildKit/buildx is enabled by default (`docker buildx build --load`) and stores a persistent cache under `${XDG_DATA_HOME}/dv/buildkit-cache/<image-tag>` so iterative `dv build` runs are much faster.
+- BuildKit/buildx is enabled by default (`docker buildx build --load`).
 The CLI automatically falls back to legacy `docker build` if buildx is unavailable.
-- Opt-out controls: `--classic-build` forces legacy `docker build`, `--no-cache-share` skips the persistent cache, `--cache-dir PATH` pins the cache location, and `--builder NAME` targets a specific buildx builder (remote builders, Docker Build Cloud, etc.).
+- Opt-out controls: `--classic-build` forces legacy `docker build`, and `--builder NAME` targets a specific buildx builder (remote builders, Docker Build Cloud, etc.).

 ### dv start
 Create or start the container for the selected image (no shell).